RiccardoSpolaor/Verbal-Explanations-of-Spatio-Temporal-Graph-Neural-Networks-for-Traffic-Forecasting/README.md

 </div>

- The STGNN used in the experiment are built following the paper [cite].
-Two extensive real world datasets are used for the experiment, namely *METR-LA* and *PEMS_BAY* previously used in [cite].
+ The STGNNs used in the experiment are built following the paper [Traffic Flow Prediction via Spatial Temporal Graph Neural Network](https://dl.acm.org/doi/10.1145/3366423.3380186).
+Two extensive real world datasets are used for the experiment, namely *METR-LA* and *PEMS_BAY* previously used in [Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting](https://arxiv.org/abs/1707.01926).

 <div align="center">